-Fall is in full swing and that means it’s the season for family portraits.
+Fall is in full swing, so it’s the season for family portraits.
 It’s exciting to think of the beautiful new pictures your family will display and share.
 But how do you make the most of your photo session?
 How can planning ahead make your session everything you are hoping for?

-Here are 5 ideas to help you do just that:
+Here are 5 ideas to help you prepare for professional portraits:

 1. Convince the family.

 I know some members of your family are less than thrilled about this photo session.
 I’ve been there myself.
-A few things can help your family get mentally prepared and most of them fall under the label of bribes motivation (unless you’re comfortable with bribes).
+A few things can help your family get mentally prepared; most of them fall under the label of bribes motivation (unless you’re comfortable with bribes).

 2. Tell your crew the truth.

 It’s best to give them an honest idea of what will happen.
 Saying that you are sure we will be done in half an hour (just to hook them in) might not be the best idea.
 Tell them it will be 1-2 hours (or whatever time your photographer has stated), and there will be no surprises.
 Explain to them that the more cooperative they are, the faster it will go.
 Willing, happy subjects always photograph better and faster than someone who is being dragged along.